-EECP 4402 Instructional Technology for Pre-k/Primary Settings/3 sem. hrs.
+EECP 3330 Integrating Instructional Technology into Early Childhood Education/3 sem. hrs.
 Students in this course will cover the spectrum of conceptual understanding for the use of technology in early childhood education as well as the technical skills for computer operation in prekindergarten/primary classroom environments.
 This course is intended for students in teaching preparation programs and teachers who wish to acquire the skills and knowledge necessary for the successful integration of technology into typical/atypical prekindergarten/primary settings for learning and administrative purposes.
-In addition to class meetings, a minimum of 10 hours of observation and participation in a clinical setting are required.
+In addition to class meetings, a minimum of 10 hours of observation and participation in a clinical setting is required.
+Prerequisites: EDEC 3320, PSYC 2370, and SOCL 1130.